 Sharing Your Screen

-If enabled, presenters can grant permission to attendees to share their screens.
+If enabled, presenters can grant attendees permission to share their screens.

 All attendees have screen share initially disabled.

-Attendees that have been given permission will see the screen share icon at the top of their screen.
+Attendees who have been given permission will see the screen share icon at the top of their screen.

-Note: Screenshare is not supported on mobile devices or on Safari 15 browsers and older.
+Note: Screenshare is not supported on mobile devices or in Safari 15 or earlier.

 Pass the Mic Events

-Click on the Raise Hand icon to alert presenters you would like to be promoted to camera and/or microphone, then click Setup Now to choose your camera and microphone.
+Click on the Request Mic icon to alert presenters that you would like to be promoted to use a microphone.
+Select your microphone and Send Request.

 Comments